 The following guidelines can get you started on your way to a successful career as a medical office assistant:

-2. Consider getting certified.
+- Consider getting certified.
 While it is not always required, earning a certification like the CMAA from the NHA can help you stand out among job applicants and even request a higher starting salary.
-Many healthcare organizations prefer to hire allied health professionals with certifications specific to their jobs.
+Many healthcare organizations prefer to hire allied health professionals with certifications specific to their jobs, and earning your CMAA is one of the quickest and easiest healthcare certifications.

-6. Apply for jobs.
+- Apply for jobs.
 Websites like monster.com and indeed.com are great places to search and apply for jobs.
-Some training programs also offer career placement assistance.
+Some training programs also offer career coaching to help you find a job.

 Skills Required to be a Successful Medical Office Assistant